What is the membership fee?

 Paying your membership fees

 There are two ways to pay your membership fees.
 The easiest way is to let your employer deduct them directly from your pay.
+Therefore, you don’t need monthly to calculate yourself the amount of the membership fee, which is 1,5% of your gross pay.
+Instead, your employer can take care of this for you.
 You can also pay the fees yourself.

 You can deduct membership fees from your taxes